 Our success and ability to compete depend in part upon our ability to protect our intellectual property.
 We rely on a combination of intellectual property rights, including patents, mask work protection, copyrights, trademarks, trade secrets and know-how, in the United States and other jurisdictions.
 The steps we take to protect our intellectual property rights may not be adequate, particularly in foreign jurisdictions such as China.
 Any patents we hold may not adequately protect our intellectual property rights or our products against competitors, and third parties may challenge the scope, validity, or enforceability of our issued patents, which third parties may have significantly more financial resources with which to litigate their claims than we have to defend against them.
 In addition, other parties may independently develop similar or competing technologies designed around any patents or patent applications that we hold.
-Some of our products and technologies are not covered by any patent or patent application, as we do not believe patent protection of these products or technologies is critical to our business strategy at this time.
-A failure to timely seek patent protection on products or technologies.
+Some of our products and technologies are not covered by any patent or patent application, as we do not believe patent protection of these products and technologies is critical to our business strategy at this time.
+A failure to timely seek patent protection on products or technologies generally precludes us from seeking future patent protection on these products or technologies.

 In addition to patents, we also rely on contractual protections with our customers, suppliers, distributors, employees, and consultants, and we implement security measures designed to protect our trade secrets and know-how.
-However, we cannot assure our stockholders that these contractual protections and security measures will not be breached, that we will have adequate remedies for any such breach or that our customers, suppliers, distributors, employees, or consultants will not assert rights to intellectual property or damages arising out of such contracts.
+However, we cannot ensure that these contractual protections and security measures will not be breached, that we will have adequate remedies for any such breach or that our customers, suppliers, distributors, employees, or consultants will not assert rights to intellectual property or damages arising out of such contracts.